rust-lang/book/src/hello-world.md

 rebuilds your project if they’ve changed since the last time you built it.

-With simple projects, Cargo doesn't bring a whole lot over just using `rustc`, but it will become useful in future.
+With simple projects, Cargo doesn't bring a whole lot over just using `rustc`, but it will become useful in the future.
 With complex projects composed of multiple crates, it’s much easier to let Cargo coordinate the build.
 With Cargo, you can just run `cargo build`, and it should work the right way.